 CatLover1985 so you can sign into the website?
 The bottom layer of any web application is the database and it handles all the remembering for you (we’ll cover caching much later).
 It can be relatively simple, like an Excel spreadsheet, or incredibly complex and split into many giant pieces, like Facebook’s.

 Databases are kind of hidden in the back of the web application, so people approach them with a sense of suspicion and awe.
 However, do not fret or feel intimidated.
 As you dive deeper into the subject, your databases and you are going to become very good friends (or at least frenemies).
 Rest assured, by the end of this curriculum, you’re going to understand what’s going on with your databases and be able to interact with them like a pro (and probably better than some people you’ll work with).
 This lesson is a teaser for that.

-Compared to a normal programming language like you’ve already learned, SQL (Structured Query Language), which is used to query databases, has a very simple syntax… with only a small handful of verbs to learn.
+Compared to a normal programming language like you’ve already learned, SQL (Structured Query Language), which is used to query databases, has a very short syntax… with only a small handful of verbs to learn.
 What trips people up is that you need to be able to visualize in your head what it’s going to be doing.
 We’ll spend a fair bit of time on SQL and databases because they’re so fundamental, but for now we’ll just cover enough to get you familiar with what’s going on in there.